-However, what you may soon find is that as this adult child ages, they are ill-equipped to handle the world around them.
-At some point, whether at 18 or 30, they will enter the real world.
-If they have been shielded from it, they are likely to have a hard time functioning.
-If their moms have always done their laundry, cooking, cleaning, they may not know how to tend to a home.
-They may not know how to write a check or balance their bank account.
-They may not know how to go grocery shopping or even understand a recipe.
+As the adult ages, they're ill-equipped to handle the world around them without help from their parents.
+Whether 18 or 30, they may eventually be asked to enter adult life.
+If these adult children have been shielded by their parents from adult tasks, they may struggle to function.
+If their parents have always done their laundry, cooking, and cleaning, they may not know how to tend to a home.
+These adults may struggle to set appointments, pay bills, or apply for loans.
+They may not know how to go grocery shopping or cook a recipe.

 How To Change Enabling Behaviors

 To correct enabling behavior with your young adult children, it may be beneficial to understand why the behavior is unhealthy.
 You may want to provide instant gratification or support to your child.
 However, step back and think about the long-term impacts.
 Think about what would happen if you never taught your adult children to do their laundry, cook a meal, or drive.

 Note that changing enabling behaviors may be challenging at first.
 Your adult child might push back, get upset, or believe you don't love them due to your behavior change.
 However, remind them that you want to support them by teaching them new skills for adulthood and that you're not doing it out of a desire to be mean or take away their support system.
 Stick to your plan to foster your adult child's independence, but remain empathetic.

 Note that pulling back to allow independence may not mean pulling back entirely.
 Your child may still benefit from speaking to you during a challenging life experience, as familial support can be essential to mental health and wellness.

 When you speak to your child about your boundaries, consider discussing the following topics:

 - Each person's roles and responsibilities as part of a family unit and how these can change over time